MooHoll/mooholl.github.io/_pages/research.md

 <h2>Previous Projects:</h2>

-- Gene imprinting in bumblebees, as a test for Haig's kinship theory.
+- Genomic imprinting in bumblebees, as a test for Haig's kinship theory.
 - The role of DNA methylation in paternal genome elimination in mealybugs.
 - Characterisation of sex-specific DNA methylation profiles in crop pest species.